des1-gner/langchain-agentcore-runtime-example/README.md

 - **ECR Repository**: Press Enter to auto-create
 - **Dependency file**: Press Enter to use detected `requirements.txt`
 - **Authorization**: Choose `no` for OAuth (uses your local AWS credentials/role)
+- **Any other settings should just be able to press Enter to continue, but all of these are configurable, and up to you**

 Deploy to AWS: